PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 ![Image-Showing-Multiple-Tables-In-One-Excel-Sheet][03]

-Our requirement is to read `Class 6` students data.
-In above screenshot, there are multiple sheets within the Excel workbook.
+Our requirement is to read `Class 6` students' data.
+In the above screenshot, there are multiple sheets within the Excel workbook.
 There are multiple tables like `Class 1`, `Class 2`, and so on inside the **Science** sheet.

-As our requirement is to read `Class 6` students data from **Science** sheet, lets look closely at how the data is available in Excel sheet.
+As our requirement is to read `Class 6` students data from **Science** sheet, lets look closely at how the data is available in the Excel sheet.

-- Name of the class is at row 44.
+- The name of the class is at row 44.
-- Column Header is at row 45.
+- The column headers are on row 45.
-- Data starts from row 46.
+- The data starts from row 46.

 [alert type="note" heading="Note"]
 The tables can be at any location (any column and any row) within the sheet.
 The only fixed